 Cross-Channel marketing is successful when a campaign remains cohesive across all platforms.
 Putting out a centrally focused statement on every device ensures that your audience will experience the same message, no matter the medium.
 Your campaign should be aesthetically integrated and connect seamlessly across all touchpoints.
 Users are often on multiple media devices at one time and integrating your message between them will benefit your cross-marketing efforts.

 Placing a hashtag inside of an email adds an element of interaction between your marketing campaigns and acts as a point of action for the user.

 Omni-Channel marketing contains aspects of both multi-channel and cross-channel tactics, and it concerns the buyer’s experience from start to finish across platforms.
-With today’s digitally focused consumer, the buyer experience does not always occur in one place.
-Buyers are looking for the most efficient route to a purchase and using an online or mobile resource gives them that fast paced experience.
+With today’s digitally-focused consumer, the buyer experience does not always occur in one place.
+Buyers are looking for the most efficient route to purchase and using an online or mobile resource gives them that fast-paced experience.